daxAKAhackerman/testing-tor-network/README.md

 2. If it's already running, stop your service container.
 3. Attach a new network interface to your service: `docker network connect --ip THE_IP_YOU_CHOSE testing-tor mycontainer`.
 4. Start your service again.
-5. Start an HS container specifying the information of your service: `python cli/main.py containers add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
+5. Start an HS container specifying the information of your service: `python cli/main.py container add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
 Be sure that your service is listening on the correct interface (not just the loopback adapter or the original interface).

 ### Adding a container running both the TOR HS and the service